Tornadoes of 2013: October 22 (Australia)

-October 31
+October 31 (United States)

 A small outbreak of mostly weak tornadoes occurred across parts of the Southern and Midwestern United States.
 An EF2 tornado snapped trees and damaged three homes southwest of Baker, Missouri.
 An EF1 tornado damaged homes and other buildings in Vandalia, Ohio and eight people at a restaurant suffered minor injuries from broken glass.
 Overall, the storm system was responsible for a total of 46 tornado reports, 31 of which were confirmed.

 November

-There have been 111 tornadoes reported in the U.S. in November, of which 82 were confirmed.

-November 17
+November 17 (United States)

 As a very strong and rapidly deepening storm system encountered an unseasonably warm air mass, a high risk of severe weather was issued by the SPC for November 17 for a large part of the Midwest, for only the second time in 2013 and the first time in November since November 15, 2005.
 A large outbreak of tornadoes occurred across the Ohio Valley and Great Lakes states, including one high-end EF4 tornado, with estimated winds of up to 190 mph that struck the city of Washington, Illinois, where three people were killed and 125 others were injured.
 Another EF4 tornado tracked across parts of Washington County, Illinois, where it completely destroyed a farm house, killing two people inside, and caused damage to several structures in New Minden.
 Overall, the outbreak resulted in eight tornado related fatalities.
 Many other tornadoes impacted Kentucky and Indiana, as well as a few in Missouri, Michigan, Ohio, and Tennessee.